magnetikonline/picoh/README.md

 - Based upon the standalone DOM ready method presented in the following [gist](https://gist.github.com/magnetikonline/5270265).

 #### $.DOM.create(name[,attributeList][,childElementList])
-- Creates a new DOM element with the given node name `name`.
+- Creates a new DOM element with the given node `name`.
 - Optional attributes given as a key/value object `attributeList`.
 	- Keys are to be given as DOM element properties (e.g. `class="myclass"` as `{ className: 'myclass' }`.
 - Optional child DOM elements automatically appended given as an array `childElementList`.
 	- Child elements given as strings will be appended as a DOM `TextNode`.

-Example usage:
+Example:

 ```js
 var myCreatedDOMEl = $.DOM.create(